 19. Start by presenting an original idea (frame it in a way that the reader never considered before)

 Saints should always be judged guilty until they are proved innocent, but the tests that have to be applied to them are not, of course, the same in all cases.
 In Gandhi’s case the questions on feels inclined to ask are: to what extent was Gandhi moved by vanity — by the consciousness of himself as a humble, naked old man, sitting on a praying mat and shaking empires by sheer spiritual power — and to what extent did he compromise his own principles by entering politics, which of their nature are inseparable from coercion and fraud? – George Orwell – Reflections on Gandhi

 20. Be clear-headed and approach the subject as objectively as possible

 Fantasists and zealots can be found on both sides of the debate over guns in America.
 On the one hand, many gun-rights advocates reject even the most sensible restrictions on the sale of weapons to the public.
 On the other, proponents of stricter gun laws often seem unable to understand why a good person would ever want ready access to a loaded firearm.
 Between these two extremes, we must find grounds for a rational discussion about the problem of gun violence. – Sam Harris – The Riddle of The Gun

 Did you enjoy this article about how to get going with your essay?
 Do you have any other examples of good introductions?
-Please let me know by leaving a comment below.
+Please let me know.